If I have a good idea/invention who do I contact?

 For a DIT spin-out technology, a DIT Hothouse Licensing Executive, and for a start-up company, the DIT Hothouse Incubation Centre Manager.

 To invest in a DIT spin-out technology, contact the relevant DIT Hothouse Licensing Executive in the category you interested in or contact DIT Hothouse at T: 01 402 7179.

 To invest in a startup company, contact the DIT Hothouse Incubator.

 What are the eligibility criteria for applying for New Frontiers?

-Is the DIT Hothouse/New Frontiers program for individuals, teams, or both?
+Is New Frontiers for individuals, teams, or both?

 The programme is for the individual entrepreneur.

-We encourage teams to help accelerate the growth of your start-up but only the supported entrepreneur attends the Phase 1 and Phase 2 workshops and clinics and gets paid the scholarship payment on Phase 2.
+We encourage teams to help accelerate the growth of your startup but only the supported entrepreneur attends the Phase 1 and Phase 2 workshops and clinics and receives the stipend payment on Phase 2.

 How do I apply for New Frontiers Phase 1?